srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 Enabling PTP with DPDK
 ----------------------

-If you are using DPDK, you will need to use virtual functions (VFs) to ensure that the PTP sync is correctly passed to the relevant components.
+If you are using PTP and OFH with DPDK on the same interface, you will need to use virtual functions (VFs) to ensure that the PTP sync is correctly passed to the relevant components.

 First, identify the network port you want to use for PTP and OFH.
 You can use the following command to list the available network ports:

 .. code-block:: bash

-    sudo dpdk-devbind.py -s
+    dpdk-devbind.py -s

 You will see the following output or similar: